Garcia de Sá: Governor of Portuguese India

-After the death of the Viceroy of Portuguese India João de Castro in Goa on 6 of June 1548, Garcia de Sá became the new Governor of Portuguese India in accordance with the administrative paperwork that was sent with the last ship from Portugal.
+After the death of the Viceroy of Portuguese India João de Castro in Goa on 6 June 1548, Garcia de Sá became the new Governor of Portuguese India in accordance with the administrative paperwork that was sent with the last ship from Portugal.
 He was largely supportive of many of the recommendations that were given to him at every opportunity, the previous ruler of Portuguese India João de Castro.
 So, Garcia de Sá was appointed as governor of Portuguese India in June, 1548.

 Garcia de Sá did not embark on military adventures due to his advanced age, but he achieved significant successes through peaceful negotiations.
 The ruler of Bijapur Ibrahim Adil Shah I made peace with the Portuguese at the end of August 1548, he recognized all the commercial privileges and rights of the Portuguese to the districts of Bardez and Salcete, and Adil Shah freed also the Portuguese ambassador.
 On the contrary, the Portuguese pledged to inform Ibrahim Adil Shah I if Mir Ali left the territory of Goa.

 In January 1549, Garcia de Sá concluded a peace treaty with Gujarat.
 This treaty was an exact copy of the previous treaty, but now the Portuguese pledged not to demolish the wall which separated their possessions in Diu from the rest of the city.

 Union with the Raja of Tanur, who from time to time rebelled against Samorin, was less successful.
 Raja of Tanur wanted to enlist the support of the Portuguese in the war against the Samorin and even arrived in Goa in 1548 to be baptized.
 He also promised that all his subjects would convert to Christianity, but all this turned out to be just camouflage.
 But when Samorin began to collect an army for another war with the Portuguese in 1549, the Raja of Tanur provided all his troops at his disposal.

 Garcia de Sá continued his financial policy when he became governor of Portuguese India.
 The local mint in Goa minted only copper and silver coins under a royal license.
 However, Garcia decided to improve a little the financial atmosphere in the Portuguese colonies and began the first gold European coins chasing in Portuguese India.